 Père Lachaise Cemetery provides the perfect place for flânerie - strolling around and observing all your surroundings.

-Is this the best or most efficient way to find specific memorials?
-No. But it is a perfect way to absorb the beauty and poignancy of Père Lachaise, and you're sure to stumble across (hopefully not literally) some fascinating tombs and monuments.
+But it is the perfect way to absorb the beauty and poignancy of Père Lachaise, and you're sure to stumble across (hopefully not literally) some fascinating tombs and monuments - as well as breath-taking vistas.

 3. Use a Printable Map of Père Lachaise Cemetery to Find Your Favorite Celebrity Graves